-Our study found very high acceptability ratings, much higher than those reported in Wakefield et al's study of 1550 Australasian cancer survivors and community controls [26].
-The cancer model involved the use and sacrifice of mice.
+use and sacrifice of mice.
 This may explain the 30% lower level of acceptability amongst the community control groups in this study.
-Interestingly however, the harming of animals was rated the least important disadvantage by participants [26].
+Interestingly, however, the harming of animals was rated the least important disadvantage by participants [26].
 In both our study and Wakefield's study, participants rated their willingness to use the technology lower once they had thought about the proposed seven advantages and disadvantages.
 This highlights the importance of discussion of the limitations of technology to ensure true informed consent is achieved before patients proceed with its use.

 Participants indicated that they were willing to wait for the results of using organoid technology to guide CF therapy decisions, but not for too long.
-Nasal, lung cells and rectal organoids, which can be frozen and tested in the future, all require cell culture techniques to create them.
-Depending on the type of test performed, results can take up to two months [29].
+Nasal, lung and rectal organoids, which can be frozen and tested in the future, all require cell culture techniques to create them.
+Depending on the type of test performed, results can take up to 2 months [29].
 Rectal biopsy samples, prior to being created as organoids, can be tested on the sample collection day to provide limited data on response to one or two drugs.
 Results from these samples could be available within a week [10].
-Participants were willing to pay for the technology, however only the majority of CF parents were willing to pay more than \$1000, with 51% willing to pay \$5000.
-Similarly in Wakefield et al's study, over 50% of parents of Cancer survivors were willing to pay up to \$10,000 whereas less than 50% of all other groups were willing to pay more than \$1000 [26].
+Participants were willing to pay for the technology; however, only the majority of CF parents were willing to pay >\$1000, with 51% willing to pay \$5000.
+Similarly, in Wakefield et al.'s study [26], over 50% of parents of cancer survivors were willing to pay up to \$10000 whereas <50% of all other groups were willing to pay > \$1000.
 This trend of parents being willing to pay more for their child's treatment than adults will pay for their own may reflect the prioritisation of children over adults more generally.
 Organoid technology remains expensive.
 Health economic analyses, including potential savings from being able to choose an effective drug sooner, would be required to persuade government agencies of the merits of implementing this technology into mainstream clinical care.

 Unsurprisingly when participants were given a choice about what site they would choose for a biopsy to be taken, most indicated a preference for the nose.
 The nose provides a minimally invasive site to brush to collect nasal epithelial cells.
-In contrast, sampling lung tissue involves a bronchoscopy while sampling the gut involves a rectal biopsy done during a sigmoidoscopy.
+In contrast, sampling lung tissue involves a bronchoscopy, whilst sampling the gut involves a rectal biopsy done during a sigmoidoscopy.
 Some participants (23% of CF parents) were happy for all three sites to be sampled.
 This may reflect CF parents' comfort levels with elective general anaesthetic for their children, as many CF clinics in Australia perform annual surveillance bronchoscopy.

 Using organoids to provide personalised medicine to patients is not limited to cancer and CF. A number of mini organ models derived from patients' cells are being developed to aid drug discovery and for personalised medicine in other diseases [30].
-The acceptability of using organoids is therefore potentially relevant to a much broader range of diseases, particularly rare diseases and diseases with a heterogenous phenotype.
+The acceptability of using organoids is therefore potentially relevant to a much broader range of diseases, particularly rare diseases and those with a heterogeneous phenotype.